srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 When a team first arrives or leaves, your role as reception is to log this and confiscate items on entry, see below:

 * Team entry/exit recording
- 	* Arrival desk staff will have sign-in / sign-out sheet for team supervisors to record that their teams have arrived and when they leave.
-Reception will direct team supervisors and robot kit to the desk; you should get the team supervisor to sign the sheet.
+ 	* You will have a sign-in/sign-out sheet for team supervisors to record that their teams have arrived and when they leave you should get the team supervisor to sign the sheet.
 * Removing batteries, chargers, and bags:
  	* When on-site, we handle battery charging and robot safety, this means we should take all of the following items from each team:
- 		* 1 x Battery (Teams have 2 batteries, please take their least-bulgy one).
+ 		* 1 x Battery (Teams have 2 batteries, please take their most-bulgy one).
  		* 1 x Battery charger.
 		* 1 x Battery charging bag.
-		* 1 x Battery charging power supply unit (PSU).
+		* 1 x Battery charging Power Supply Unit (PSU).

 # Handling Volunteer Arrivals
 Volunteers will be turning up throughout the competition, it's important to make sure they do what is needed before entering: